Verbal aggression: how to handle this particular situation?

 - discriminatory remarks

 What is the procedure to follow if you are the victim of verbal aggression?
 First, you need to talk to your employer or the HR department.
 You can also inform the staff or union delegates, as well as the CHSCT.
 Finally, you can contact the doctor and the labor inspector, an aid association and / or a lawyer.
 Attention, remember that according to the law, the employee must prove the facts.
-Write down the exact words, context, time and date.
+Hire the best sexual harassment lawyer NYC to help you collect these evidences for a higher chance of winning the case.
 If possible, obtain certificates from your colleagues.
 You can even make hidden recordings; they are admissible by the criminal court.
 MOVA training can guide the managers better to resolve these conflicts at work.